WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen.md

 Led me to realise, that there was a pivotal shift that could or moreover should occur.

-What i needed to do, was to form a means to communicate and support the social development of works (on the [[Social Factors]] ) by refocusing the work via a lens that was focused on seeking to get people to think about what sorts of [[Artificial Minds]] it is that they actually want to create.
+What i needed to do, was to form a means to communicate and support the social development of works (on the [[SocialFactors]] ) by refocusing the work via a lens that was focused on seeking to get people to think about what sorts of  [Artificial Minds](https://devdocs.webizen.org/SocialFactors/WebScience/ArtificialMinds/) it is that they actually want to create.